jozzzzep/KeyBinder/README.md

   - <code>InputFilter</code>
   The input filter of the detector
   Filtering is disabled by default
-  To activate call - **SetInputFilter()**
+  To activate read about [Input Filtering](#input-filtering)
   To disable filtering call - **DisableInputFilter()**

   - <code>LatestKey</code>
   Returns the latest valid key the KeyDetector received

-- Events
+- **Events**
   - ``KeyReceived (KeyCode) ``
   Raised when a valid key has been received by the key detector

   - ``InvalidKeyReceived (KeyCode)``
   Raised when an invalid key has been detected
+  Will be raised only if there is an active input filtering
+  When the InputFilter detects an invalid key it will raise this event

-- Methods
+- **Methods**
   - <code>InputCheckOnce (Action\<KeyCode\>)</code>
   Waits until a key is detected, calls the action, and turns off input checking
   Call this if you want to stop the input checking after a single key press